You are here:

 - Do a can-can.
 Raise money and recycle aluminum by holding a can drive.
 Fundraisers with recycling include ink cartridges, cell phones, paper and much more through TerraCycle.

 - Beautify your school.
-Maintain an adopt-a-spot for litter pickup or plantings around school and the neighborhood or participate in Plant Pride Not Litter.
+Maintain an adopt-a-spot for litter pickup or plantings around school and the neighborhood.
+Funding for bags and gloves can come from Cleanup Cuyahoga.

 - Entertain others.
 Present an environmental play or puppet show to students in other grades.